AnirudhM2110/Automated-Machine-Learning-Workflow-for-Excel-Data/README.md

       ```bash
     python main.py
 ### 3. **Selecting the Excel File**
+-   Place your Excel data file in the same directory as the script
 -   The script will scan the current directory for `.xlsx` files.
 -   You will be prompted to select an Excel file by entering its corresponding number.